xrdocs/ncs5500/_tutorials/2020-04-14-bgp-evpn-and-l3vpn-interworking.md

   </code>
       </pre>
       </div>
 The routing table on Leafs has the prefix 111.1.1.1/32 from PE-1.
-The evpn control-plane shows the route is received from DCI-1 (8.8.8.8) while PE-1 (10.10.10.10) is the originator.
+The evpn control-plane of Leaf-1 shows the route is received from DCI-1 (8.8.8.8) while PE-1 (10.10.10.10) is the originator.
 We have DCI-1 and DCI-2 as the next-hop to get to PE-1 prefix.
 Successful Ping from PE-1 to Host prefixes shows that the BGP EVPN and L3VPN interworking is operational and end-to-end reachability between Leafs and PE-1 is established.